Astronomy Picture of the Day

 Today's Astronomy Picture of the Day

-Robert Nemiroff's participation in APOD is supported, in part, by
+Robert Nemiroff's participation in APOD was supported, in part, for a few years,

 Authors & editors: